Darkwinde/DU-Simple-Dispenser-Monitor/README.md

 ## About
 Dual Universe script to show dispenser item, price, batch and stock information on one screen. <br/>
-Usefull for any shop to update stock information on enter shop area (detection zone) or after dispenser give away.
+Useful for any shop to update stock information on enter shop area (detection zone) or after dispenser give away.
 <br/><br/>

 ## Credits
+* Item list powered by Jericho1060 (https://github.com/Jericho1060/du-storage-monitoring)
 * Format number function to make price values look nice (http://richard.warburton.it)
 <br/><br/>